lazypoline/lazypoline/README.md

 ## Compatibility
 lazypoline is well-tested on Ubuntu 20.04 and 22.04.
 Its primary compatibility requirement is kernel version >= 5.11 (needs SUD).
 In addition, the `SIGSETSIZE` in [util.h](/util.h) and everything under [sysdeps/](/sysdeps/) should be kept in sync with whatever glibc version you're running.

+## Related DSN 2024 artifacts
+You can find the benchmarks for the performance evaluation in the DSN paper at [https://github.com/lazypoline/benchmarks](https://github.com/lazypoline/benchmarks).
+The Pintool to track application's register preservation expectations across syscalls is located at [https://github.com/lazypoline/pintool-syscall-abi-expectations](https://github.com/lazypoline/pintool-syscall-abi-expectations).